 - Fellowship events with local schools to develop relationships and provide public speaking opportunities.

 - Training of Trainers (TOT) each year for all teachers and staff.
 Refresh and develop teaching materials and methodology.

 - Opportunities for students to manage and celebrate special events, develop networks, and raise awareness about gender issues.

 - Provide monthly hygiene packs and other personal materials for students.

 - Maintain boat for safe travel along the river.

 In collaboration with community leaders KWO established the KYWLS “School Committee” to ensure the support and participation of the community.
 The committee meets at least quarterly, and more often if needed, with the school’s mangers and members of KWO’s Executive Committee.
 There are 6 members on the committee who are all local community leaders.
 They assist the school with advice, building and logistics, security, organizing activities for the students, school management, and problem solving.

 6. Who does the work?

-In 2020, there were 7 project staff implementing this project.
-This includes 1 school director, 2 full-time subject teachers, 1 life skills teachers, and 1 boat driver who all live nearby the school.
-There are 2 project management staff who are based in town in KWO Central office.
+In 2022-23 there were 6 full-time project staff implementing the school program: 1 school director (who also teaches), 4 full-time subject teachers , including one who is also a life skills teacher, and 1 boat driver.
+They all live nearby the school.
+There are also 2 project management staff who are based in town in KWO Central office.
 All project staff are women, except for the boat driver.

 There are about 10 different “Guest Teachers” each year who travel to the school and teach specific modules in the curriculum for short periods.
 These are community leaders and managers who take time off from their normal work to share their knowledge and expertise with the students.